tusktenon/exercism-javascript/README.md

 ## Learning Exercises

 These are completed during the JavaScript's track's "Learning Mode" to illustrate important language [concepts](https://exercism.org/tracks/javascript/concepts).
 They're invariably short and simple, and there generally aren't too many reasonable ways to solve them, but they can provide nice examples of JavaScript features and built-in functions.
+Because each learning exercise is associated with one or more language concepts, I've listed them all below.

 ### Amusement Park